This post contains affiliate links.

 In Croatia, the beaches are for sure the biggest thing to do.
-You have:
+Some of the most popular are:

 - Plenty of islands off of the long coastline

-That isn’t even mentioning how beautiful the towns themselves are.
-If we were talking Budapest vs. Zagreb, there’s no question that Budapest is better when it comes to tourist attractions… but we’re talking Croatia vs. Hungary as a whole.
+That isn’t even mentioning how beautiful the small seaside towns themselves are.
+If we were talking only capital cities, Budapest vs. Zagreb, there’s no question that Budapest is better when it comes to tourist attractions… but we’re talking Croatia vs. Hungary as a whole.

 If you’re looking for a touristy place to be in the summer, the beaches in Croatia are some of the most beautiful in world.
 Just be ready for crowds and relatively high prices compared to the rest of the region.